Every day, hundreds of people up and down the country help us to tell the story of England, and you could be one of them.

-Due to the national lockdown, as of 5 November many of our sites are currently closed and so we are pausing recruitment for new volunteer roles at those locations.
-However many of our sites are still open and we are welcoming volunteers into the team having undertaken rigorous reviews of our practices to ensure they adhere to government guidelines.
-Use the search function below to see what roles are currently available but please note due to the lockdown responses to your applications and start dates might be later than usual.
+Due to the national lockdown, most of our sites are currently closed and so volunteering in many roles is paused.
+We are still recruiting for a number of roles that can be carried out in a Covid secure way and are also still advertising for opportunities so we are all ready to go when restrictions are eased.
+You can use the search function below to see what roles are currently available but please note due to the lockdown, responses to your applications and start dates might be later than usual.
 We will be adding more opportunities in the coming weeks and after lockdown.
 We look forward to meeting you soon.

 For more information how we are Covid secure please see our FAQ page.

 Sorry no results were returned for this search.
 Please change your search criteria and try again

 Ways to volunteer

 Share your passion and enthusiasm with our visitors by providing a warm and friendly welcome, telling stories and answering questions.

 Maintaining our gardens